 No major floods had hit Cologne in the first 35 years after the second world war.
-This gave its inhabitants a misplaced feeling of safety and satisfaction with concern to the existing flood protection measures.
+This gave its inhabitants an illusion of safety and produced a certain complacency with regard to flood protection measures.
 The flood of 1983, rising to a level of 9.84m and flooding the old town centre, initiated public discussion about measures to be taken to protect the city of Cologne, especially the old town centre, without destroying the old townscape.
-The city of Cologne decided to raise the flood protection level to 10m.
-This political decision was based on the 1926- estimate that only once-in-a-century floods would rise above the 10m level.
+The city government decided to raise the flood protection level to 10m.
+This decision was based on the 1926estimate that only once-in-a-century floods would rise above the 10m level.
 To protect the old town centre, a mobile flood protection wall was built.
-This wall guaranteed protection up to the level of 10m, and proved successful during the 1988 flood which rose to a level of 9.95m.
+This wall guaranteed protection up to the level of 10m, and proved successfulduring the 1988 flood which rose to a level of 9.95m.

 In Cologne, the disaster response aims of the Flood Protection Centre and the Department of Sewage Treatment are intertwined.
-One of the tasks of the Department of Sewage Treatment is to deal with water and to react as soon as possible when water-levels start to rise.
+One of the tasks of the department of sewage treatment is to deal with water and to react as soon as possible when water levels Start to rise.
 In addition, this department is responsible for the safe disposal of sewage during floods.
-During the flood of 1988, when the water-level remained just below the protection level and inundation of the city was prevented, flooding of the sewer System resulted in tremendous spillage of untreated sewer into the Rhine river.
-The authorities remedied these problems by implementation of the plan "Abwasserkonzept 2000" (Sewer System 2000) which was already developed in 1987.
-The whole sewer system of Cologne was restructured and modernized at the cost of DM 650 millions to be able to cope with water-levels up to 10m.
+During the flood of 1988, when the water level remained just below the protection level and inundation of the city was prevented, flooding of the sewer system resulted in tremendous spillage of untreated sewer into the Rhine river.
+The authorities remedied these problems by implementation of the plan Abwasserkonzept 2000 (Sewer System 2000) which was already developed in 1987.
+The whole sewer system of Cologne was restructured and modernized at the cost of DM 650 millions to be able to cope with water levels up to 10m.
 Additionally a DM 200 million-draining system was installed and put into Operation in 1993.

 The disaster response to flood events in the city of Cologne is executed according to a basic frame for flood protection and response.
-This plan is attuned to the water-levels measured at the Cologne Water Gauge (Kölner Pegel, KP).
-If water-levels rise with an expected increase of more than 5 cm/h or if unusual precipitations and conditions may cause a rapid increase of water-levels within a short period of time, the Department for Sewage Treatment is mobilized.
-The assessments and reports made for the upstream water gauges of the Rhine and its major tributaries are used to make forecasts for the Cologne Situation.
-The following procedure of the flood protection and response depends of the water-levels of the Cologne Water Gauge (KP).
+This plan is attuned to the water levels measured at the Cologne Water Gauge (Kölner Pegel, KP).
+If water levels rise with an expected increase of more than 5 cm/h or if unusual precipitations and conditions may cause a rapid increase of water levels within a short period of time, the Department for Sewage Treatment is mobilized.